Main Menu

 Q. I have purchased additional users and have registered my serial number again, why is it showing the old amount of users?

 A. When adding users to a BLM based system, installing a new license for additional users may not overwrite the old license file.
-If needed delete the old license file from the BASIS License Manager (BLM) directory and restart the BLM.
+If needed, delete the old license file from the BASIS License Manager (BLM) directory and restart the BLM.

-With the BLS simply restarting the BLS will reach out the BASIS Licensing system for a new license with the correct number of users.
+With the BLS simply restarting the BLS will reach out to the BASIS Licensing system for a new license with the correct number of users.

-To see the new license count start a new BBj.
+To see the new license count, start a new BBj.
 Session.

-Last Modified: 04/21/2022 Product: All Operating System: All platforms
+Last Modified: 06/20/2023 Product: Licensing Operating System: N/A